 Did you know that Toronto has its very own Flatiron Building like the one in NYC?
 It’s much smaller in size, but this is the OG flatiron building, predating the one in New York by 10 years!

-If you’re a bit of an animal lover like me, you’ll love Ripley’s Aquarium that hosts over 16,000 aquatic creatures – it’s a sure hit with the kids and adults alike.
+If you’re a bit of an animal lover like me, you’ll love Ripley’s Aquarium which hosts over 16,000 aquatic creatures – it’s a sure hit with kids and adults alike.

 Royal Ontario Museum

 Toronto’s weather can be pretty brutal sometimes, and museum hopping is a perfect indoor activity.
 So why not drop by Canada’s largest and one of North America’s largest museums?

 Another one for the animal lovers!
 And if you loooove animals, you’ll love that the Toronto Zoo is one of the most ethical zoos in the world.

 A castle in North America?
 They are pretty few and far between, so don’t pass up the chance to visit this architectural marvel!
 Movie buffs might like to know that this castle served as a location for several movies such as X-Men, Chicago and Scott Pilgrim vs. the World.

 Potterhead fun fact!: Casa Loma was transformed into Hogwarts for the release of Harry Potter and the Deathly Hallows!

 If you’ve found yourself with awesome weather and the sunny sun sun out, please do yourself a favor and catch the first ferry out to Toronto Islands!
 It’s the perfect way to spend a couple of hours, or even a whole day out.
 Here you’ll find biking trails, picnic spots, and an amusement park for all ages.
 You also get unobstructed views of the Toronto cityscape — magnifico!